 The studio offers a full suite of 3D fabrication and modeling technologies.
 Stop by during walk-in hours, or look for monthly workshops on the three technology families: 3D printing, 3D scanning, and laser cutting.

-The Audio and Video Studios provide state-of-the art audio and video recording, with a control room in the audio studio for recording, tracking and mixing.
+The Audio and Video Studios provide state-of-the art audio and video recording, with a control room in the audio studio for recording, tracking, and mixing.
 There are also two Media Creation Studios available for basic audio recording, podcasting, post-production, and learning object creation.
+You must reserve these spaces in advance.

 Stop by this space to the right of the DMC entrance for advanced help with data analysis, data visualization, map creation and spatial analysis.